scottwarren/red_energy/README.md

 A comprehensive Home Assistant custom integration for Red Energy (Australian energy provider) that provides real-time energy monitoring, advanced analytics, and automation capabilities.

+## Fork notice

+This repository is a maintained fork of `craibo/ha-red-energy-au`.
+It preserves the original integration goals while adding authentication tooling, test improvements, and broader Python/Home Assistant compatibility.
+See Acknowledgments for the original project.

+## Recent changes

+- Added `.env`-driven auth test at `scripts/auth_test.py` for real-credential verification
+- Fixed config flow async behavior by safely awaiting `async_show_form` when mocked
+- Resolved test instability and deprecation/runtime warnings in the suite
+- Ensured compatibility and test coverage on Python 3.13
+- Updated requirements to support Home Assistant core 2025.9.1 and newer

 ## Features

 ### 🏠 **Core Energy Monitoring**